theobald-software/helpcenter.theobald-software.github.io/includes/articles/certificate-renewal.md

 	4. Renew the certificate with the same key using Windows AD Certificate Services.
 	5. Enable TLS in the Designer with the new certificate.
 	6. Disable anonymous access in the Designer.
-	7. Allow external access to yunIO using the firewall.
+	7. Allow external access to {{ productName }} using the firewall.

 {% else %}=== "Renew a Certificate with the Same Key"

+	1. Block external access to the {{ productName }} server using the firewall.
-	1. Open the {{ productName }} Designer and navigate to **Settings > Server**.
+	2. Open the {{ productName }} Designer and navigate to **Settings > Server**.
-	2. In the *Web Server* tab, select the protocol **HTTP - Unrestricted** to disable TLS.
+	3. In the *Web Server* tab, select the protocol **HTTP - Unrestricted** to disable TLS.
-	3. Click **[OK]** to save the settings.
+	4. Click **[OK]** to save the settings.
 When prompted to restart the service, click **[OK]** again.
-	4. Renew the certificate with the same key using Windows AD Certificate Services.
+	5. Renew the certificate with the same key using Windows AD Certificate Services.
-	5. Open the {{ productName }} Designer and
-	6. Reference the new certificate, see [Install an X.509 Certificate](../documentation/access-restrictions/install-x.509-certificate.md/#integrate-the-x509-certificate).
+	6. Open the {{ productName }} Designer and enable TLS with the new certificate, see [Activate TLS Encryption](../documentation/access-restrictions/restrict-server-access.md/#activate-tls-encryption).
 	7. Click **[OK]** to save the settings.
 When prompted to restart the service, click **[OK]** again.
+	8. Allow external access to the {{ productName }} server using the firewall.

 !!! note

-	If you use TLS encryption for the communication with the {{ productName }} Designer, make sure to reference the new certificate in the [*Configuration Server* tab](../documentation/server/server-settings.md/#configuration-server) of the server settings,.
+	If you use TLS encryption for the communication with the {{ productName }} Designer, make sure to also reference the new certificate in the [*Configuration Server*](../documentation/server/server-settings.md/#configuration-server) tab of the server settings.

 {% endif %}